-The History API enables your app to perform bulk operations on the fitness store: reading, inserting, and deleting fitness data.
+The History API enables your app to perform bulk operations on the fitness store: reading, inserting, updating, and deleting fitness data.
 Use the History API to:

 - Import batch data into Google Fit.